migalabs/block-printer/infrastructure-setup.md

 The parameters for the services are defined in the `.env` file.
 These parameters are:

-- `POSTGRES_ENDPOINT`: The endpoint of the postgres database.
+- `CLICKHOUSE_ENDPOINT`: The endpoint of the clickhouse database.
 It will be used by the `block-printer-load-db` service to load the model data into the database.
-Example: `postgresql://postgres:postgres@localhost:5432/postgres`
+Example: `http://USER:PASSWORD@localhost:8123/DB_NAME`

 - `MODEL_PATH`: The folder containing the model data.
 It will be used by both services to make the guesses.
 Example: `model`